Don't wait to become a victim

-While you can't help companies like Global Payments provide extra security to their systems, you can take some steps to protect yourself.
+While you can't help companies provide extra security to their systems, you can take some steps to protect yourself.
 Here's how:

 - Check your status.
-When news of breaches like this one hit the news, immediately check with your credit card company or bank to see if your information was stolen.
+When news of breaches hit the news, immediately check with your credit card company or bank to see if your information was stolen.
 You don't have to wait until they contact you; by then, your information may have been in circulation for several weeks.

 - Watch for discrepancies.
 Keep a close eye on your accounts and look for unusual transactions.
 The thieves probably won't make big purchases as smaller ones are more likely to go unnoticed, and they may not start charging your account right away.
 So remain vigilant, and check your accounts online every few days rather than waiting for a monthly statement.

 - Explore new security technology.
 Ask your bank when you can expect to get a "smart card," which is a type of credit card with a computer chip in it instead of a magnetic stripe.
 Smart cards are common in European countries and are much harder to defraud.
 But they've been slow to catch on in this country because merchants will have to acquire expensive new transaction terminals.
 But if enough Americans start clamoring for the better cards, card issuers and merchants may listen.

 - Stay alert for phishing expeditions.
 These are emails and phone calls from people claiming to be from your bank and asking you for certain account details to "verify" your information.
 If someone claiming to be with your bank calls, get the person's name and call your bank back and ask for that person.

 - Know your risks.
 According to the Federal Trade Commission, your liability for fraudulent credit card charges is $50 or nothing if you report the theft or loss before the credit card is used.
 Similarly, you can't be held responsible for charges if your physical card wasn't lost or stolen.
 But if you lose your debit card and don't report it for two days or more, you can be on the hook for up to $500.